Mas4erLomas4er/rsschool-2019Q1-cv/cv.md

  __Looking for a job, not a salary.__

 ### Skills
-HTML5, CSS 3, Git, the basics JS and PHP.
+HTML5, CSS3, Git, the basics JS and PHP.

 ### Code examples
 HTML